sneakyx/egroupwareserver/README.md

 If the file header.inc.php already exists (former installation), the docker-entrypoint.sh updates the database host ip and port in the header.inc.php automaticly!

-If there's a new version of egroupware, don't forget to start the setup and update the database!
+If You updated to a new version of egroupware, don't forget to start the setup and update the database!

 	http://ipOfYourServer:4321/egroupware/setup